Free Report!

 • Able to get at the “heart” of issues, providing healing rather than just symptom relief

 EMDR engages natural healing by removing blocks to your body and mind’s natural trauma processing.
-It is not hypnosis, and it is not the clinician “doing something” or “healing” you, rather it is the clinician helping you engage your own capacities to heal yourself.
+It is not hypnosis, and it is not the clinician “doing something” or “healing” you.
+Rather it is the clinician helping you engage your natural ability to heal yourself.
 I compare EMDR to healing a trauma memory the way a doctor helps heal a limb by putting it in a cast.
-The professional provides the right conditions, but the body does it’s own healing.
+The professional provides the right conditions and support, and the body does it’s own healing.
+Current science tells us that when a person experiences trauma or is highly upset, their brain’s chemistry is altered.
+Traumatic memories are stored differently in the brain and are not processed naturally during the brain’s nightly memory consolidation process (as normal memories are).
+These “frozen trauma memories” cause automatic reactions to cues that often are not helpful.
+I work with my clients to identify the memories that cause these present-day reactions, and then we use EMDR to gently engage these memories and facilitate the body’s natural ability to process and neutralize the memory.
+EMDR allows the mind and body to release the trauma along with the old emotions, thoughts, and sensations.
+This also allows empowering insights, perspectives, and healing to occur.